English, Cook Islands Māori

 The Cook Islands is a representative democracy with a parliamentary system where the Chief Minister is the head of government.
 The country is in free association with New Zealand, meaning that the latter has some responsibility over the country’s defence and foreign affairs.
 Additionally, Cook Islands nationals are also New Zealand citizens.

-Tourism is the primary industry of the Cook Islands, and the leading contributor to its economy.
+Tourism is the primary industry of the Cook Islands and the leading contributor to its economy.
 Other important industries include offshore banking, pearls, and the export of fruits and seafood.
 The New Zealand Dollar and the Cook Islands Dollar are used as currency.

-most seasoned of travellers.
-The most popular activities for tourists are in the water, with spear fishing, snorkelling, whale watching, kayaking, diving and sailing, just to name a few.
-The Aitutaki lagoon is world-famous for its beauty, known for its sky blue waters.
-Raratonga is also an ideal families, where traditional culture and fine dining are intertwined with modern conveniences.
-The Cook Islands is particularly popular with families for this reason.
+From nightlife and shopping to nature and adventure, the Cook Islands has something to offer even the most seasoned of travellers.
+The most popular activities for tourists are in the water, such as spear fishing, snorkelling, whale watching, kayaking, diving and sailing.
+The Aitutaki lagoon is world-famous for its beauty and is known for its sky blue waters.
+Raratonga is also ideal for families, where traditional culture and fine dining are intertwined with modern conveniences.
+The Cook Islands is particularly popular with families for this reason

 National immunization data – EPI summaries by country